michal513717/Traffic-Lights-Control-System/README.md

 This project implements an intelligent traffic control algorithm that dynamically assigns priority to road groups at an intersection.
 The system balances vehicle queues using fuzzy logic, fairness weights, and a smooth transition mechanism while incorporating collision detection to prevent accidents.

+### Short version algorithm description:

+1. Updating Fairness Weights

+At the beginning of each step, fairness weights are updated – roads that do not have a green light increase their weight to ensure that no road is neglected.

+2. Group Selection Using Fuzzy Logic and Fairness

+The priority of each road is computed using a fuzzy logic function based on the proportion of vehicles waiting on that road compared to the total number of vehicles.
+This fuzzy value is then multiplied by the fairness weight of the road.
+The effective priorities for the NS (North-South) and EW (East-West) groups are summed, and the group with the higher effective priority is selected.

+3. Traffic Light Switching

+- For the first activation, the selected group’s lights are set to green.
+- If the group remains the same, the green light is maintained.
+- If a new group is selected (e.g., due to increased pedestrian flow), the system enters an “in transition” state: the previous group’s lights change to yellow (during which vehicles may still pass, but the yellow phase lasts one step) and then the new group’s lights switch to green.

+4. Conditional Arrows

+Roads that are not receiving green lights have conditional right-turn arrows enabled.

+5. Checking Vehicle Movement Possibilities

+The system checks each road – for each vehicle, it evaluates if the vehicle can move:

+- If a vehicle has a green light, it is allowed to go straight or turn right provided there is no risk of collision.
+- If the vehicle intends to turn left, it must yield to oncoming traffic (i.e., the vehicle coming straight on the main road).
+If the conditions are met, the vehicle is allowed to proceed; otherwise, it must wait.
+- If the vehicle is waiting on a road with a conditional arrow, it verifies that the main road is clear.
+If the conditions are met, the vehicle is allowed to proceed.

+**Summary:**
+In a real-world scenario, the best results are achieved by using machine learning.
+After the system is properly trained, it will provide the highest accuracy in assessing traffic intensity and prioritizing movements.
+It is also worth considering the use of a roundabout.

 ### 1. Algorithm Components